abhisahuabhisahu/Flappy-Bird-Clone/README.md

 # Flappy-Bird-Clone
-This is the clone of flappy bird game
+This is the clone of flappy bird game built using javascript. files are in the master branch